 But it’s actually a veneer of stone made to look like a cafeteria counter-top.

 Fatuously, the sales pitch makes a point of noting the stone is 200 million years old.
 Most stone is very old.
 200 million years is nothing.
 You would have to be very ignorant of the age of the earth to feel 200 million years is a special number.
 I think the reasoning for stressing the age of the stone is derived from the world of vintage wines.
 Older vintages are indeed rarer.
 A 1970 is probably rarer than a 1980.
 A 1930 would be priceless and scarce.
 Continue reading “Bentley Recreate The Magic Of Formica”

-(Note: owing to the very poor quality of the original publication´s images, stock images have been used.)
+From Motorist’s Illustrated Digest, Dec 1965.
+Photos by Douglas Land-Windermere.
+Owing to the very poor quality of the original images, stock photography has been used.

 The Bentley marque conjours images of the driver Richard “Dick” Seaman charging along the Mulsanne Straight at a 100 mph.
 That he achieved this very respectable pace minus a tyre is a tribute to his Bentley and to his boundless idiocy.
 Great chap.
 He is very much missed in motoring circles.
 For a while Bentley’s sporting character has been as absent and as lamented as Mr Seaman.
 The last batches of Bentleys have, frankly, been a little hard to distinguish from their Rolls-Royce stablemates.
 Continue reading “1965 Bentley “T”-Type Review”